 A simple “tax efficiency” checklist

-If you’re under simplified the simplified regime, do this:
+If you’re under the simplified regime, do this:

 - Each month: validate and mark professional invoices